edbentley/replay/packages/replay-starter-ts/README.md

 ## Structure

+- `android`: Code specific to deploying to Android goes here, such as your Android Studio project.
 - `assets`: Assets like audio and images go here.
 Nested folders are not currently supported.
 - `src`: Where your game code and tests go.
 - `swift`: Code specific to deploying to iOS goes here, such as your Xcode project.